Raje6496/excel-powerbi-sales-analysis-mini-project/README.md

   .
 Which products should be prioritized to increase overall sales?

      Top-performing categories include butchers, electrical and household essentials with consistently high revenue and stable non-discounted sales should be prioritized, as they contribute most to profitability according to the Power BI group-by analysis.

-.How is the overall sales performance?
+  .
+How is the overall sales performance?

      Total sales amount to ₹1.6M, generated from 12K transactions, indicating strong sales volume with steady demand.

   .
 What is the impact of discounts on revenue?

      Discounted revenue contributes ₹525K, while ₹1M comes from non-discounted sales.
      This shows that the majority of revenue is driven by full-price purchases, with discounts acting as a support rather than the primary driver.

   .
 How does sales trend over time?

      Sales show fluctuating but consistent performance across months, with noticeable peaks during specific periods, indicating seasonal demand patterns.

   .
 Which customer type contributes the most?

      The Top 5 customers contribute a significant share of total spending, highlighting customer concentration and the importance of retaining high-value customers.they were cust-24, cust-08, cust-05, cust-16,        cust-13

    .
 How does spending differ by day type?

      Weekday sales are higher than weekend sales, suggesting business-day purchasing behavior dominates customer activity.

    .
 Which payment mode is most preferred?

      Cash payments dominate, while Card contributes a smaller share, reflecting a strong shift toward digital payment methods.

    .
 How does location affect total spending?

      online purchases slightly outperform instore sales, indicating customers  prefer online interactions for this business.

-Q10.
+    .
 What is the discount vs non-discount purchasing behavior?

      Non-discounted purchases account for a larger portion of sales, implying customers are not highly price-sensitive and value product quality or convenien